fizalihsan/fizalihsan.github.io/source/technology/observability.md

 * SLA (_Service Level Agreement_)
   * is a contract that the service provider promises customers on service availability, performance, etc.
   * SLAs are for external
+  * SLA is simply an SLO that 2 or more parties have "agreed".
+  * SLAs make sense only when considered in fixed timeframes, which are called "assurance windows".
 * SLO (_Service Level Objective_)
   * is a goal that service provider wants to reach.
   * SLOs are generally used for internal only.